benber86/curve-blog/content/posts/ng-mev/index.md

 </div>

 Dynamic fees counteract this strategy by increasing the cost of executing trades that significantly skew the pool's balance.
-After a brief overview of how dynamic fees work on NG pools, we will look at MEV activity to try and assess their actual effect.
+After a brief overview of how dynamic fees work on NG pools, we will look at MEV activity to assess their actual effect.

 ## Dynamic Fees